To manage your money, a mutual fund charges you a fee. But how much can they charge you and how much is acceptable?

 Since the expense ratio is charged on a regular basis, a high expense ratio over the long term may significantly eat into your returns as a result of the power of compounding.
 For example, Rs 1 lakh over 10 years at the rate of 15 per cent will grow to Rs 4.05 lakh.
 But if we consider an expense ratio of 1.5 per cent, your actual total returns would be Rs 3.55 lakh, nearly 14 per cent less than what it would have been without any expense charge.

 Different funds have different expense ratios.
 But the Securities & Exchange Board of India (SEBI) has stipulated the upper limit that a fund can charge.
 Equity funds can charge a maximum of 2.25 per cent, whereas a debt fund can charge 2 per cent (annualised) of the daily net assets.
-The maximum permissible limits for the expense ratio depends on the assets under management (AUM) of the fund.
+The maximum permissible limits for the expense ratio depend on the assets under management (AUM) of the fund.
 Look at the table below.
 The largest component of the expense ratio is management and advisory fees.
 From the management fee an AMC generates profits.
 Then there are marketing and distribution expenses.
 All those involved in the operations of a fund like the custodian and auditors also get a share of the pie.
 Interestingly, brokerage paid by a fund on the purchase and sale of securities is not reflected in the expense ratio.
 Funds state their buying and selling price after taking the transaction cost into account.

 |AUM slab (Rs crore)||Maximum permissible TER for open-ended schemes|